 Wyoming Landlord Tenant Laws

 - Warranty of Habitability – Current Wyoming laws only require a landlord to provide their tenant with safe electric outlets, running water, heating, and plumbing.
-When it comes to repairs, a Wyoming landlord is fairly free to set their own timeframe when responding to a repair request.
-Wyoming tenants, meanwhile, do not have the option to withhold rent or perform a repair and deduct if these duties are not met.
+When it comes to repairs, a Wyoming landlord is fairly free to set their own timeframe when responding to a repair request, but it should be completed in a “reasonable” amount of time.
+Wyoming tenants do not have the option to withhold rent or perform a repair and deduct.

 - Evictions – For the purpose of evicting a tenant for non-payment of rent, violating a lease term, or committing a crime, a Wyoming landlord must always issue a 3-day notice.
-As a result, they can typically wrap up an eviction in just a couple days.
+As a result, they can typically wrap up an eviction in just a couple days or can take up to 4 weeks.

 - Security Deposits – Wyoming does not maintain a maximum amount that a landlord can charge for a security deposit.
-Despite that, it does maintain a requirement that all collected security deposits be returned to their tenant within 30 days of their lease closing.
+However, it does require that all collected security deposits be returned to their tenant within 30 days of their lease closing or within 15 days from a receipt of the tenant’s forwarding address.

 - Lease Termination – Wyoming does not require tenants to issue any notice before terminating a month-to-month lease.
 However, a fixed-term tenant may still need to request termination for one of the following causes: active military duty, unit uninhabitability, domestic violence, or landlord harassment.

-- Rent Increases & Fees – Wyoming landlords may raise rent rates as much as they want without regards to a statewide standard.
-In the same vein, these landlords are not required to issue any notice prior to an increase taking effect.
-As for fees, these landlords may charge almost any (even if they aren’t stated in the lease).
-Only returned check fees are notably limited to $30 in value.
+- Rent Increases & Fees – Wyoming landlords may raise rent rates as much as they want and are not required to issue any notice prior to an increase taking effect.
+Similarly, for late fees there is no maximum amount they can charge; however, bounced check fees are limited to $30 in value.

 - Landlord Entry – A Wyoming landlord may enter a tenant’s dwelling without permission or notice by default due to a lack of statewide entry requirements.
-This includes emergency situations, though both kinds of entry can be limited in an applicable lease agreement.
+This includes emergency situations.

 - Settling Legal Disputes – Landlord-tenant disputes in Wyoming may be heard in the state’s small claims courts.
 However, these disputes must be limited in value to less than $6,000.
 These claims also cannot be related to evictions, which are heard in the state’s circuit courts.